 Business income relates to all income that may be classified as business income such as income from invoicing clients, capital gains from selling company assets or income from company assets such as interest income, rental income, dividend income from shareholdings, Intellectual property income, etc.

 Business costs are tax-deductible although some exceptions may apply.
 Local and foreign business costs are tax-deductible in The Netherlands.
-Certain costs such as lunch/dinner and costs related to representation, seminars, and associated costs are only tax-deductible for 73,5% (income tax) or 80% deductible (corporate tax).
+Certain costs such as lunch/dinner and costs related to representation, seminars, and associated costs are only tax-deductible for 73,5% (corporate tax) or 80% deductible (income tax).

 Investments above 450 euro must be depreciated over 5 years.
 Therefore, each year 1/5 of the invested amount must be reported as costs.
 Investments below 450 euro are treated as regular costs and may be deducted as costs.